Finder makes money from featured partners, but editorial opinions are our own.

 6. Press Withdraw and follow the on-screen instructions, which may involve additional security measures depending on your account.

-7. Once your transaction has been processed it will be sent to the blockchain.
+7. Once your transaction has been processed it will be sent to the relevant network.
 Depending on network congestion, it could take anywhere from minutes to hours before it appears in your new exchange account.

 Remember that cryptocurrency transactions are irreversible, and you cannot recover lost funds.
 Reach out to either exchange's customer support team if you're unsure about what you're doing at any point.